tpulatha/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

     }
 }
 ```

+## Image Specifics
+### Image File Type
+Images may be formatted as PNG, JPEG, or BMP.
+Check the `displayCapability` properties to find out what image formats the head unit supports.

 ### Image Sizes
 If an image is uploaded that is larger than the supported size, that image will be scaled down to accomodate.
 All image sizes are available from the `SDLManager`'s `registerResponse` property once in the completion handler for `startWithReadyHandler`.